 - white mucus in stools

 Because of the range of causes, treatment for IBS varies.
-The low FODMAP diet, reducing stress, and medications that alleviate the symptoms can help someone manage the condition.
+The low FODMAP diet, reducing stress, and medications that alleviate the symptoms

 A variety of factors can cause IBS.
 Stress, early life trauma, and bacterial infections may play a role.
 Some people with IBS also have SIBO, food intolerances, or mental health conditions.